 Planning, Housing and Sustainability

-The mission of the Department of Planning, Housing and Sustainability is to “collaborate with our community and colleagues to create a truly great and sustainable city, worthy of its setting.”
+The mission of the Department of Planning, Housing + Sustainability (PH+S) is to “collaborate with our community and colleagues to create a sustainable, resilient and inclusive city, worthy of its setting, where we can all thrive together.”
 The department does this by:

 - Working with the Boulder community to articulate a shared vision for the city's future;

-- Promoting long-term sustainability, resilience and community quality through comprehensive, strategic planning and application of the community's values and sustainability principles in guiding preservation, new development and redevelopment in the city;
+- Promoting long-term sustainability, resilience and inclusiveness through comprehensive, strategic planning and application of the community's values and sustainability principles in guiding preservation, new development and redevelopment in the city;

-- Preserving and providing safe, quality affordable housing opportunities through community planning, application of land use and regulatory tools, investment, regional collaboration and funding of programs;
+- Preserving and providing safe, quality affordable housing opportunities that help build and sustain community through long-range planning, application of land use and regulatory tools, investment, regional collaboration, and funding of programs;

-- Engaging the community to promote education and facilitate action for community sustainability and resilience; and
+- Engaging the community to promote education and facilitate action for community sustainability, resilience and inclusiveness; and

 - Supporting others in the city organization and community to carry out their mission in service of the community's planning, housing and sustainability goals.